HOL Zero is a new, basic theorem prover for the HOL logic, designed with trustworthiness as its top priority. It is primarily intended for two roles:

 To get started using HOL Zero, unpack the downloaded tarball by entering

-tar -xzf holzero-0.6.0.tgz at a terminal window, then change to the resulting
+tar -xzf holzero-0.6.2.tgz at a terminal window, then change to the resulting

-holzero-0.6.0 directory and follow the instructions in section 1 of the INSTALL file and section 4 of the README file.
+holzero-0.6.2 directory and follow the instructions in Sections 3 and 4 of the README file.

 There is a $100 bounty reward for finding soundness-related flaws in HOL Zero.
 See here for a list of unsoundnesses and successful claims.